-In a signal restoration setting one does not observe the \emph{true} or \emph{clean} signal $\vx$, but a distorted version $\tvx$ (which usually has the same size and dynamic range as $\vx$), and the task is to infer $\vx$ from $\tvx$.
+In a signal restoration setting one does not observe the \emph{true} or \emph{clean} signal $\tvx$, but a distorted version $\vx$ (which usually has the same size and dynamic range as $\tvx$), and the task is to infer $\tvx$ from $\vx$.
 We denote the result of this inference as $\hvx$, and call it the \emph{restored} or \emph{estimated} signal indistinctly.
-The matrix of patches extracted from $\tvx$ is correspondingly denoted by $\tmY$.
-The idea is to estimate the signal $\vx$ by recomposing it from an estimation of the clean patches, $\hmY$, which is a function of $\tmY$.
-In general, however, $\hmY\notin\spP$.
+The patches vector extracted from $\vx$ is correspondingly denoted by $\vy$.
+The idea is to estimate the signal $\tvx$ by recomposing it from an estimate $\hvy$, which is itself a function of $\vy$.
+In general, however, $\vy\notin\spC$.